challengehackers/playground/vulnerable-c/README.md

 Your answer should be formatted as a single line of text consisting of pairs of hex characters separated by spaces.
-Any pad characters for the overflow should be a lower case 'a'.
+Any pad characters for the overflow should be a properly encoded lower case 'a'.
+You should assume that the hex pairs would be converted into a string that would then be redirected to STDIN for the program.

 Hint: Use the GNU Debugger on an isolated 32-bit sandbox system without ASLR enabled when working with this binary.